Salami: Origin and history

-Fermentation—allowing beneficial or benign organisms to grow in food to prevent destructive or toxic ones from growing, with respect to meat, has been around for thousands of years.
-This is evident in the presence of various types of sausages found globally.
-Also, environmental conditions dictate what food processes are used, as seen in the Mediterranean and southern Europe, where "meat products are dried to lower water activity (Aw) values, taking advantage of the long, dry and sunny days, while in northern Europe, fermented sausages require smoking for further preservation."
+Fermentation—allowing beneficial or benign organisms to grow in food to prevent destructive or toxic ones from growing—has been around for thousands of years.
+Environmental conditions dictate what food processes are used, as seen in the Mediterranean and Southern Europe, where "meat products are dried to lower water activity (Aw) values, taking advantage of the long, dry and sunny days, while in Northern Europe, fermented sausages require smoking for further preservation".

-The modern recipe of salami probably originated in Italy in the early 18th century.
-It was adopted later in other countries, particularly in central Europe, with adapted manufacturing procedures.
+The modern recipe of salami originated in Italy in the early 18th century.
+It was adopted later in other countries, particularly in Central Europe, with adapted manufacturing procedures.
 At that time, it was largely consumed by the wealthy, as meat in general was very expensive.

 In Europe, the main countries that produce salami are France, Germany, Hungary, Italy, and Spain, which make several hundred million kilograms per year.